eddLai/Exoskeleton-Control-Note/SCONE.md

 - Optimizer

-`.scenario`, based on **[zml](https://github.com/tgeijten/zml)** rules of the forces such as Slippery Slope
+`.scenario`, based on **[zml](https://github.com/tgeijten/zml)** `.osim`rules of the forces such as Slippery Slope

 ---
 ### Keywords in SCONE